 Approach 1: Feature-Focused Technical Comparison

 This approach works best for audiences evaluating solutions based on technical capabilities.
+It compares features and limitations directly rather than focusing on emotional messaging.

 When to use this approach